dscho/pagefind-xkcd-demo/content/comics/2019-4-29-disk-usage.md

 title: "Disk Usage"
 num: 2143
 alt: >-
-  Menu -> Manage -> [Optimize space usage, Encrypt disk usage report, Convert photos to text-only, Delete temporary files, Delete permanent files, Delete all files currently in use, Optimize menu options, Download cloud, Optimize cloud , Upload unused space to cloud]
+  Menu -> Manage -> [Optimize space usage, Encrypt disk usage report, Convert photos to text-only, Delete temporary files, Delete permanent files, Delete all files currently in use, Optimize menu options, Download cloud, Optimize cloud, Upload unused space to cloud]
 img: https://imgs.xkcd.com/comics/disk_usage.png
 ---
 [This comic shows a pie chart with 10 slices, each with a label and a line pointing to these ten different sized slices.
 There is a caption above the chart:]